infernodragon456/Computer_Graphics_Assignments/README.md

 - Third-person camera follows behind your ship
 - Camera adapts to ship orientation, giving you a clear view of where you're heading
+- First-person camera positions you on top of the ship with a crosshair for aiming
+- Lasers can be fired in first-person mode using left-click

+### Weapons

+- Red laser beams can be fired in first-person mode
+- Lasers travel in the direction you're facing
+- Use the crosshair in the center of the screen to aim
+- Lasers disappear after a few seconds

 ## Objectives